MartinSWDev/lug-lite/README.md

 This calculates the fuel use and CO₂ emissions of that weight.

-3. Answer reduction questions
+3. Answer reduction questions about luggage

 Helpful suggestions of recommended amounts and reduction questions encourage you to travel lite / with less.

-4. Show benefits
+4. Suggestions

-Show the amount of reductions they made on this trip and how this benefits the planet.
-Keep track of their reductions to show all reductions over time.
+Lug Lite will give suggestions about where luggage can be reduced

+5. Update

+Update your luggage weight in the app and Lug Lite will tell you how much carb emssions you have saved

 ### Behind the scenes
 - The entered flight data makes a request to an API for distance and emissions data for the flight